petermr/crops/README.md

 ## What does "Crops" repository contain

-**1. This "Crops" repository contain different folders named basing on crop name and so each of them contain excel file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.**
+**1. This "Crops" repository contain different folders named basing on crop name.
+Each of them contain README.md and excel file with TPS gene's information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.**

-**2. DST-KARYA interns have created wikipages in this repository and have also uploaded their crop specific dictionaries into respective folder.
-Citrus, Malus and Oryza  dictionaries are not created.**
+**2. DST-KARYA interns have also uploaded their crop specific dictionaries into respective folder.**

+**3. DST-KARYA interns have created wikipages in this repository https://github.com/petermr/crops/wiki.**

-**3. "TPS" folder created by Sagar Jadhav and it contains README and work on TPS enzyme collection.**
+**4. "TPS" folder created by Sagar Jadhav and it contains README and work on TPS enzyme collection.**

-**4. "dictionaries" folder created by Sagar Jadhav and it contains README and xml dictionaries from 2020-2021.**
+**5. "dictionaries" folder created by Sagar Jadhav and it contains README and xml dictionaries from 2020-2021.**

-**5. "metadata analysis" folder created by Shweata Hegde and it contains README and metadata_analysis.py files.**
+**6. "metadata analysis" folder created by Shweata Hegde and it contains README and metadata_analysis.py files.**

-**6. "outreach" folder created by Shweata Hegde and contains InCOB and Wikidata Conference presentations**
+**7. "outreach" folder created by Shweata Hegde and contains InCOB and Wikidata Conference presentations**

 ##